embedthis/ioto/README-ESP32.md

 recognized.

-During evalution, it is easiest to register your divice using the pre-existing **Eval cloud** and **Eval Device Manager**.
+During evalution, it is easiest to register your divice using the pre-existing **Eval cloud** and **Eval Device App**.
 The Eval cloud is a multi-tenant, shared cloud for evaluating Ioto.
-The Eval Device Manager is a developer device manager web app suitable for examining and monitoring device data.
+The Eval Device App is a developer device web app suitable for examining and monitoring device data.
 You can use the eval product token **"01H4R15D3478JD26YDYK408XE6"** when registering your device with the eval cloud.
 Later, you can change this to be the token for a Builder product definition of your own when you wish to use your own device cloud.

 ```javascript
 {